drugan/commerce_quick_purchase/README.md

 ### Description

-The text that will be shown below the field to give a more verbose instructions for a user on the field usage.
+The text that will be shown below the field to give a more verbose instructions for a customer on the field usage.

 ### Default value

-Product variaton title and/or SKU to display in the textfield by default.
-When using autocompletion it is recommended to save *Variations availability* settings first (if you need non-default availability set up).
-It's because exactly these settings are used to filter out available variations on the field.
+Product variaton title and / or SKU to display in the textfield by default.
+When using autocompletion it is recommended to save *Variations availability* settings first (if you need a non-default availability set up).
+It's because exactly those settings are used to filter out available variations on the field.
 Also note that inline template feature below can only be used if this field has a valid value.

 ### Inline template

-If the default value has a valid value then inline template can be used to present default variation for a user instead of the textfiled.
+If the *Default value* has a valid value then an inline template can be used to present default variation for a user instead of the textfield.
 The default template is provided to give an example of the feature usage.

 ![Default and Template](images/default-and-template.png "Default and Template")

 ### External template

-Instead of inline template you may create a reusable template in your custom module and insert the template name instead of HTML/Twig code in the field.
+Instead of the *Inline template* you may create a reusable template in your custom module and insert the template name instead of *HTML* / *Twig* code in the field.

 ![External template](images/external-template.png "External template")